mleggett25/Election_Analysis/README.md

     county_results = (
         f"{key}: {vote_pcent:.1f}% ({vote_count:,})\n")
     print(county_results)
 ```

-Using this code, we find the number and percentage of total votes for each county to be:
+We find the number and percentage of total votes for each county to be:
  - Jefferson: 10.5% (38,855)
  - Denver: 82.8% (306,055)
  - Arapahoe: 6.7% (24,801)

 ### County with the Largest Number of Votes
-In the same for loop as above, I wrote an if statement that determined the winning county and get its vote count and then printed the results.
+In the same for loop as above, I wrote an if statement that determined the county with the largest number of votes and then printed the results.

 ```
 for key in county_votes: